-RUTHLESSNESS.
-The next factor to learn if you want to be of service is related to steadiness, but is slightly different.
-I will call it ruthlessness because it has a slightly wild quality.
 The person of service is always slightly unusual, very determined, and not easily dissuaded.
-This is what is meant by ruthless.
+This is what is meant here by ruthless.
 It is a somewhat rough, somewhat masculine even if it is in a woman, and always admired by others.
 It will make your enemies angry, though, and will create some enemies, so beware.

 UNSELFISH.
 Selfishness, in this article and context, means that you want to offer service, but only on your terms.
 You want a nice house, a nice car, perhaps, some nice friends, a few vacations, a decent salary, perhaps, or whatever else you believe you need to be of service.

-This may be the most important quality of service.
+Unselfishness may be the most important quality of service.
 If you are selfish, you will be too easily co-oped, distracted, bought off, bribed or just become lazy and decide to quit.
 You will also be influenced by all sorts of forces that will take you off your chosen path of service.
-You may not like “the heat”, or perhaps the cold, or perhaps the deprivation, or perhaps the people you must deal with, or something else, and you won’t want to continue.

 Some people are naturally honest, and women tend to be more honest than men.
 Others must learn this lesson the hard way, so to speak, usually by failing at a task or being fired from a position of authority for overstepping, leaking information, exaggerating or doing something else unethical or dishonest.